Wolfie28000/NPC_maker/README.md

             lifestyles: "modest", "comfortable", "wealthy", "aristocratic", "monsterous"
-            attributes: "highstr", "highdex", "highcon", "highint", "highwis", "highcha", "lowstr", "lowdex", "lowcon", "lowint", "lowwis", "lowcha"
+            attributes: "highstr", "highdex", "highcon", "highint", "highwis", "highcha", "lowstr", "lowdex", "lowcon", "lowint", "lowwis", "lowcha" 2.)
+How to exit the program:
+    a.)
+Press CTRL-C
+    b.)
+If you would like to run the program more than once quickly, press the up arrow on your keyboard.

 2.)
 What's included in an NPC description: